City University of Seattle Degrees Available

 City University of Seattle Application Requirements

 Although the City University of Seattle is an open-enrollment school with 100 percent acceptance, online students need to fulfill certain admission criteria.
 Associate and bachelor’s programs are reserved for adults aged 18+ who’ve finished a high school diploma or GED certificate.
 Transfers can carry 12-90 credits from regionally accredited colleges with a minimum 2.0 GPA.
 Non-native English speakers are expected to score at least 5.5 on the IELTS or 95 on the Accuplacer exam.
-The Graduate School at CityU requires a four-year baccalaureate with a cumulative GPA over 2.75 for unconditional admission, but other requirements vary.
+The Graduate School at CityU requires a four-year baccalaureate with a cumulative GPA of over 2.75 for unconditional admission, but other requirements vary.
 For example, the M.A.
 Counseling hybrid program needs a conviction-free criminal background check.
 The MPA has prerequisites of introductory and intermediate accounting.
 The Master’s of Science in Information Security mandates basic C++ and Java programming knowledge.

 The City University of Seattle has rolling admission with final deadlines of August 1st for Fall, November 1st for Winter, February 1st for Spring, and May 1st for Summer quarters.
 Interested online students submit the online application for $50 and send any physical documents to 521 Wall Street Suite 100 in Seattle, WA 98121.
 Certain online CityU degrees request the following: